-“I live in New Hampshire, where I split my time between working at the Sharon Arts Gallery at the New Hampshire Institute of Art, teaching at the Peterborough Art Academy, and advancing my own studio practice.
-My artwork has been featured in group exhibitions and multidisciplinary projects, including the exhibition Portraits, Expanded at the Brattleboro Museum and Art Center, and has also been featured on the cover of Art New England.
+“I live in New Hampshire, where I split my time between working as the Gallery Manager at the Sharon Arts Gallery teaching in the Continuing Education department at the New Hampshire Institute of Art, and advancing my own studio practice.
+I’ve taught at the RISD Pre-College Program and at the Peterborough Art Academy.
+My artwork has been featured in solo and group exhibitions and multidisciplinary projects across the Northeast, including the exhibition Portraits, Expanded at the Brattleboro Museum and Art Center.
+My work has also been featured on the cover of Art New England.

 My high school had a decent art department, but I only got to take one art class the whole time I was there.
 When I was 16 years old, my parents enrolled me in a portfolio class at a local art center.
 This class totally blew up my idea of what it meant to be an artist and I ended up changing my career path to art.